Weaving Flowers from New Zealand Flax

 23 February 2009

 Flowers woven from flax have become very popular over the last couple of years or so.
-Bunches of woven flax flowers are now offered for sale on TradeMe, and on the websites of Sema Morris and Tahi, and many school teachers are beginning to show their students how to weave flax flowers.
+Bunches of woven flax flowers are now offered for sale on TradeMe, and on the websites of Sema Morris and Tahi, (link now broken), and many school teachers are beginning to show their students how to weave flax flowers.
 I know from my own flax weaving workshops that people of all ages are keen to learn how to weave flowers — as wedding bouquets, gifts or decorations in their own home.

 Woven flowers also make great projects for a beginner in flax weaving, and one of the advantages of flax flowers is that any variety of New Zealand flax can be used to weave them, including the coloured, variegated flaxes that are often grown as decorative garden plants throughout the world.
 Most of the instructions in the book are illustrated with the coloured flaxes, and show how nice they look as woven flowers.
 Of course, New Zealand flax is not essential for weaving flowers.
 As I mention on my History page, Māori traditionally used many different plants for weaving.
 Really, any plant with reasonably long, strong leaves can be used for weaving flowers.